 KZMU is a grassroots, community radio station isolated in the dramatic landscapes of Canyonlands and the Colorado Plateau.
-Our home is the small tourist town of Moab, Utah, 120 miles from the nearest city.
-Because of Moab's remote location, there are very few audio alternatives.
+Our home is the small tourist town of Moab, Utah, more than 100 miles from the nearest city.
 KZMU is truly an aural oasis in the desert airwaves of Southeastern Utah.

 We were born in 1992 in a dilapidated old trailer that the National Park Service abandoned.
 Seven years later, we completed our modest but comfy permanent station high atop Rocky Road overlooking the Moab valley with the help of our loyal listeners who made it financially possible.
-In 2008, with the help of a grant from Rocky Mountain Power and the support of listeners like you, the KZMU studio became 100 percent solar powered.
-We are the greenest, wild and free sound this side of the Rockies.
-Moab has only around 8,000 residents but their generosity is legendary and overwhelming.
-We wouldn't exist without them, because we ARE them.
+In 2008, with the help of a grant from Rocky Mountain Power and the support of listeners like you, the KZMU studio became solar powered.
+We are the greenest and wildest sound this side of the Rockies.

-Our format is none.
-We have mostly 2-hour shows that feature the intuitive whim of the DJ on deck.
+We have mostly two-hour shows that feature the intuitive whim of the DJ on deck.
 This approach allows maximum creativity and freedom.
-DJ's are encouraged to cultivate their creative contribution to community with minimum intervention and plenty of training in the art of radio by a supportive staff.
+DJs are encouraged to cultivate their creative contribution to community with minimum intervention and plenty of training in the art of radio by a supportive staff.
 We've got 24 hours of local programming, with live, local volunteer DJ's usually going from 9 am to around midnight.
 Our overnight jukebox rotates thousands of rare and tasty tracks.